adaltas/node-nikita/src/docker/cp.coffee.md

 Copy files/folders between a container and the local filesystem.

-Reflecting the original docker ps command usage, source and destination may take the following forms:
+Reflecting the original docker ps command usage, source and target may take the following forms:

 *   CONTAINER:PATH
 *   LOCALPATH
 *   process.readableStream as the source or process.writableStream as the
-    destination (equivalent of "-")
+    target (equivalent of "-")

 Note, stream are not yet supported.